blosavio/trlisp/README.md

         </dt>
         <dd>
           <p>
-            Bind a name (a Cloujure symbol) to tree.
+            Bind a name (a Clojure symbol) to tree.
 That name evaluates to the original tree wherever it appears in an expression.
           </p>
         </dd>
         <dt id="fork">